18F/18f.gsa.gov/_posts/2021-03-02-using-agile-and-devops-to-get-better-results-than-a-change-control-board.md

 For more, you can check the [18F Practices](https://agile.18f.gov/agile-fundamentals/) for a deeper introduction to agile.

-If you are new to agile, there are a couple common pitfalls watch out for:
+If you are new to agile, there are a couple common pitfalls to watch out for:

 * Agilefall: A common trap for teams new to agile is adding more meetings with agile-sounding names and sprint cadences while keeping waterfall development processes without the agile practices of regularly testing and iterating based on feedback.
 This is referred to as "agilefall" and typically leads to poor results and makes everyone less happy with the process and outcome.
-If this sounds familiar, you should read [you might not be as agile as you think you are](https://18f.gsa.gov/2019/05/29/you-might-not-be-as-agile-as-you-think-you-are/).
+If this sounds familiar, you should read our blog post ["You might not be as agile as you think you are"](https://18f.gsa.gov/2019/05/29/you-might-not-be-as-agile-as-you-think-you-are/).
 * Lack of structure: The other pitfall can be chaos.
 Agile isn't a lack of planning, it is breaking down planning into smaller chunks and doing that planning as needed.
 While you might not yet know the full solution to a problem, your team should have a shared understanding of what your approach will be, who will be doing what, and when you start working on it.
 I was once on a call where someone answered a concrete question about their product security, which should have been in their roadmap with "We are sculpting a David right now, we haven't chiseled out those details."
 That kind of response lacks communication about what you hope to achieve, the scope of your project.
 Collaborators and stakeholders will be hesitant to adopt new ways if you can't explain them.
 You should be able to identify the plan for what you are building and how you want to approach the problem.
 You can make changes to the plan, but there should still be a general plan.
 That plan needs to be socialized early across teams that you collaborate with.

 ### DevOps